Great Expectations Hosta

 Other Names: Plantain Lily, Funkia

-Great Expectations Hosta features dainty spikes of white bell-shaped flowers rising above the foliage in mid summer.
-Its attractive large textured heart-shaped leaves emerge gold in spring, turning creamy white in color with showy powder blue variegation throughout the season.
-The fruit is not ornamentally significant.
+Great Expectations Hosta features dainty spikes of lavender bell-shaped flowers rising above the foliage in mid summer.
+Its attractive large textured heart-shaped leaves remain bluish-green in color with showy chartreuse variegation throughout the season.

 Great Expectations Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.